anderssonw/TDT4250-advanced-software/README.md

 ## Assumptions
 - For this assignment we have assumed that you can only choose from a Bachelor, Integrated Masters, and a Masters, and therefore the minimum semesters are 4 (Masters) and the maximum semesters are 10 (Integrated Masters)
-- For this assignment we have assumed that the courses are either compulsory or elective, no M2A, M1A, K-courses, etc.
+- For this assignment we have assumed that the courses are either compulsory or elective, no M2A, M1A, K-courses, etc. To solve this we have said that M2A are electives in this case.

+# Acceleo
+## Explanation of special cases

+To make sure that the elective courses heading would not be rendered unless a semester for a given programme actually had elective courses, we made a check.
+The check contains an if-statement that says "if (i=1)", ensuring that the code following the statement would only be rendered if the for-loop made it to the first index.
+This means that if there are no courses in the list, we will never get to index 1 and the 'elective courses' section will not be rendered.

+[for (electiveCourse : Course | semester.electiveCourses)]
+						[if (i = 1)]